Kanban-Warriors-Organization/KanbanWarriors/README.md

 ## 🚀 Getting Started

-Embark on your KanbanWarriors adventure by setting up the project locally!
+Embark on your EcoSplore adventure by setting up the project locally!

 ### 🛠️ Requirements